angular-experts-io/modern-angular-workshop/exercise-form/README.md

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**

+## Discussion

+* Why do we have to provide generic type for fields initialized with `null`
+* We should always keep in mind that we need to group nested form controls (groups and arrays) using a dedicated directive
+* Why do we define a "getter" for the form arrays ?
+* What is the issue with string based form control / group / array directives used in the template
+* What happens if we implement a button without a `type` attribute in a form

 ## How to use exercises